Table of Contents

 - Paget–Schroetter syndrome

-- cerebrovascular arterial insufficiency
+- Cerebrovascular arterial insufficiency

 - Loss of vision as a circumstance of vertebral artery compression

-Diagnosis of thoracic outlet syndrome
+Diagnosis of TOS

 Adson’s sign is the loss of the radial pulse when the head is rotated toward the ipsilateral side with neck extension and deep inspiration.
-If it is negative, TOS still can’t be ruled out because many people with outlet obstruction may still present with a positive Adson’s sign.
+If it is negative, TOS still cannot be ruled out because many people with outlet obstruction may still present with a positive Adson’s sign.

-Treatment of thoracic outlet syndrome
+Treatment of TOS

 - Chiropractic adjustments